Skip to main content

 For the Voice Agent to join every Calendly-booked meeting automatically, set it as your default agent.
 You have two options:

-2. From your list of existing Voice Agents, click the three dots next to the agent you want and select "Make Agent Default."
+2. From your list of existing Voice Agents, click the three dots next to the agent you want and select Set as Default.

-Tip: If you use Calendly for multiple event types, create a dedicated Voice Agent per event type (e.g., one for discovery, one for demo) and set the most common one as default.
-For the others, attach them manually per meeting.
+Tip: If you use Calendly for multiple event types, create a dedicated Voice Agent per event type (e.g. one for discovery, one for demo) and set the most common one as default.
+Attach the others manually per meeting.

 Full instructions on these options are in the AI Voice Agents article.